scriptnull/compilex/README.md

 </ul>
 Using compilex , you can built sites and services like the above said examples.

+compilex is an experimental package , however , if you want to build your site quickly , you can prefer to use the API of the above said services.
+Node.js Wrapper modules for those API are available.
+You can try [HackerRank SDK](https://github.com/scriptnull/machinepack-hackerrank) and [HackerEarth SDK](https://github.com/scriptnull/he-sdk-nodejs).

+Typical scenarios in which you have to go with wrapper modules instead of compilex are
+- If you don't want to have the pain of configuring compilers on your server.
+- If you don't have the access to the VM on which your site is hosted
+- If you feel tired of configuring compilex over SSH.

 Why compilex ?
 =============
 1) compilex can detect infinite loops in the users program . <br/>